SukkoPera/OpenAmiga500FastRamExpansion/firmware/README.md

 ### Atmel/Microchip ATF1502AS-10JC44 (Cheaper and hackish way)
 These days you will only find the ATF1502AS-10JC44 (or -10JU44) on the market, but, if you read the above, you will know that you will need to buy a >50€ programmer to program it, which doesn't sound reasonable, as this will most likely only need to be done once.
 Besides, all the tools mentioned above are Windows-only so if you are a Linux user like me, you're pretty screwed.
 Luckily, there is a solution that allows flashing the Atmel chip with the cheap USB Blaster clones.
 I have developed and tested it under Linux, but it should also work on Windows and OS X.

-*NOTE: One user recommended to get a full size Altera USB Blaster cable clone, not the cheaper USB 'Mini' Blaster clone, as he could not get the latter to work with the ATF1502AS.
-Either the Mini programmer does not support this chip or has some issues with the software we use, but switching to the full size Blaster cable RevC solved this issue.*

 First of all you need to power the board.
 JTAG programmers are not supposed to provide power, hence you need to do so separately.
 The board does not have a dedicated power connector, but you can use the pads of C1 (which I don't recommend installing, unless you have stability issues) or pins 2 (GND) and 4 (VCC) of the IDC connector.
 The board needs 5V, I usually take those from an Arduino board but feel free to use whatever suits you.

 On the software side, you will need [UrJTAG](http://urjtag.sourceforge.net).
 I have only tested version 2018.09, others might work or not.
 I am not sure this version is readily available in binary format, so you might have to compile it from sources.